appscode/blog/content/post/introducing-custom-container/index.md

 You can configure the `filebeat.yml` file to forward the output to [`Elasticsearch`](https://www.elastic.co/guide/en/beats/filebeat/current/elasticsearch-output.html) , [`Logstash`](https://www.elastic.co/guide/en/beats/filebeat/current/elasticsearch-output.html) , [`Kafka`](https://www.elastic.co/guide/en/beats/filebeat/current/kafka-output.html), [`redis`](https://www.elastic.co/guide/en/beats/filebeat/current/redis-output.html) etc. instead of console stdout.

+## Support

+To speak with us, please leave a message on [our website](https://appscode.com/contact/).

+To join public discussions with the KubeDB community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
+To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

+To receive product announcements, follow us on [Twitter](https://twitter.com/KubeDB).

+If you have found a bug with KubeDB or want to request for new features, please [file an issue](https://github.com/kubedb/project/issues/new).